KevinAlberto01/3.MachineLearning/1.FundamentalsML/1.HandwrittenDigitClassifier(MNIST)/Readme.md

 <img src = "https://github.com/KevinAlberto01/3.MachineLearning/blob/main/1.FundamentalsML/1.HandwrittenDigitClassifier(MNIST)/1.5Optimization(Tuning%26Hyperparameters)/Images/SVMResults.png" width="2000"/>

+> [!NOTE]
-note: In this exercise, it is normal that we don't see much change in accuracy because it is a well-structured database from the library, but in theory, we will see the best parameters to use.
+>In this exercise, it is normal that we don't see much change in accuracy because it is a well-structured database from the library, but in theory, we will see the best parameters to use.